DaveCaulfield/everything-but-the-gluten/README.md

 ![Awaiting approval](README/assets/features/awaiting-message.png)

-- When a recipe has been successfully submitted a message is displayed indicating that the recipe is now awaiting approval.
+- When a recipe has been successfully submitted a success message is displayed indicating that the recipe is now awaiting approval.
+- Recipes are reviewed by administrator to ensure they only contain gluten free ingredients.

 ### Pending Recipes Page